-Qatar's ruler: time to resolve differences in talks
+Qatar's ruler says time to resolve differences in talks

 He spoke hours after U.S. Secretary of State Rex Tillerson said the United States was satisfied with Qatar's efforts to implement an agreement aimed at combating terror financing, and urged the four states to lift their "land blockade".

+Sheikh Tamim described the sanctions as a campaign that had been pre-planned against Qatar, calling it an act of aggression against Doha's foreign policy.

+"Its planners planted statements to mislead public opinion and the countries of the world," he said.

-Sheikh Tamim said Qataris should become more self-reliant and called for the economy to be opened up to foreign investments.
+Sheikh Tamim vowed to withstand the sanctions and said he had instructed the Qatari government that Qataris should become more self-reliant and called for the economy to be opened up to foreign investments.

 "The time has come for us to spare the people from the political differences between the governments," he said, urging dialogue.